jonkarrer/amanda_website/README.md

     [] images on safari doesnt work.
 I think class declaring is not compatible.
 Check es6.
 [x] make mock up for color pages
+    [x] used a css perspective and transform combo to make the cards flip on click.
+Took some javascript.
+[x] contact page, basic html and css.
+[x] optimize all images.
+[x] add color pallete